skesamsetty/big-data-challenge/README.md

 ### **Solution**:

-Because of above said reasons, I am performing the Data ETL in single Google Colab notebook; Unioning the data from two datasets and remove duplicates or perform aggregation as applicable.
+Because of above said reasons, I am performing the Data ETL in single Google Colab notebook; Unioning the data from two datasets, Identify unique product list, customer list and counts; remove duplicates or perform aggregation as applicable.

 ---